 Gold's Gym Treadmill Reviews

-Gold’s Gym treadmills currently come in only one model, but that may be changing in the future as the manufacturer puts more money into development of the line.
+Gold’s Gym treadmills currently come in only a few models, but that may be changing in the future as the manufacturer puts more money into development of the line.
 We suspect that ICON Fitness, who actually makes the Gold’s Gym treadmills, will do this because they’ve recently started selling the treadmills through Sam’s Clubs.
 This should increase their popularity with the buying public considerably.

 Like other ICON brands such as NordicTrack and Reebok, the treadmills are licensed with the name Gold’s Gym, but otherwise have no connection with other products by that company.
 We have to admit that ICON is a genius at marketing – they find fitness companies such as Gold’s Gym that are well-known by the public, then purchase the right to sell a line of their own treadmills under that name.